FlorianWilhelm/pokerthproto/docs/client.rst

 * :obj:`~.handleInsideLobby`: This method is called when we are inside the lobby.
   Use :obj:`~.sendJoinExistingGame` or :obj:`~.sendJoinNewGame` to
   join or create a new game.
 If you create a new game use :obj:`~.sendStartEvent` to start the game.
+The ``lobbyInfo`` argument of type :obj:`~.Lobby` provides you information about other players and games.

 * :obj:`~.handleMyTurn`: This method is called when our turn starts.
 Use :obj:`~.sendMyAction` to decide what action you want to take.
+The current state of the game is represented with the ``gameInfo`` parameter of type :obj:`~.Game` in both functions.

 Optional Methods